 Determine the value of noncash pay (such as goods, lodging, and meals) by its fair market value.
 However, see Fringe Benefits later.
-Except for farmworkers and household employees, this kind of pay may be subject to social security, Medicare, and FUTA taxes.
+Except for farmworkers and house-hold employees, this kind of pay may be subject to social security, Medicare, and FUTA taxes.

 Back pay, including retroactive wage increases (but not amounts paid as liquidated damages), is taxed as ordinary wages in the year paid.
-For information on back pay, see Pub.
+For information on reporting back pay to the Social Security Administration, see Pub.
 957, Reporting Back Pay and Special Wage Payments to the Social Security Administration.